Eliminate Pain. Build a Strong, Healthy Back.

 The outer pink part is the annulus fibrosus.
 The inner pinkish part that is held in by the annulus is the nucleus pulposus.

-The annulus fibrosus forms the outer layer of the disc and is made up of 15 to 25 stacked layers of collagen.
 Each layer is oriented 60 degrees from the layer adjacent to it.
 This orientation increases the strength of the disc while allowing flexibility.

 The annulus functions as a strong, rigid container to hold the nucleus pulposus in place.
 In addition to keeping the nucleus contained the annulus fibrosus also stabilizes the spine by resisting torsion, flexion, and extension.